Web Browser Settings

 • use the DuckDuckGo search engine to protect your privacy when searching the web.

-There are some Web Browser settings which you may wish not to tighten.
+There are some Web Browser settings which you not want to tighten.

 These might include: